TNA Final Resolution 2007

 The Setup

 After running it three straight PPVs in a row, this was the last match of the first Joe-Angle trilogy.
 This was also during the height of the horrible Sting-Abyss-Jim Mitchell storyline, which was a more modern version of Slick and Kamala’s “you are a man” deal if you think about it.
-They were teasing being friends as they challenged Christian Cage in a three-way for the title.
+Both were teasing their friendship as they challenged Christian Cage in a three-way for the title, while Mitchell disapproved.
+Yes, Russo was obviously here.

-This show was reported to have 34,000 PPV buys, only 1,000 down from their last PPV, Turning Point 2006, also headlined by Joe vs. Angle.
-For context, 34,000 was good for their third highest in 2007, only behind Lockdown and Bound for Glory.
+This show was reported to have 34,000 PPV buys across various online sources.
+That was only down a thousand from their last PPV, Turning Point 2006, also headlined by Joe vs. Angle.
+For context, 34,000 was their third-highest in 2007, only behind Lockdown and Bound for Glory.
 They never sold PPVs well, but this was on the higher end by their standard.
-There’s probably an article to be written on how Angle affected PPV buys.
+There’s probably an article to be written on how Angle affected PPV buys for Back Then Business, but I digress.

 They were in the Impact Zone.
 Who gives a fuck about attendance?